-The most recent and historic financial and other information are published here.
+The most recent and historic financial and other information is published on the Company’s website.

 In order for Remgro to be able to achieve its main objectives it is essential to attract and retain employees of the highest calibre.
 Our employees are treated fairly and remunerated competitively and Remgro strives to afford all staff the opportunity to realise their full potential.
 During corporate actions special care is taken to ensure that employees belonging to the Remgro Equity Settled Share Appreciation Right Scheme are not treated more favourably than ordinary shareholders.

-As Remgro is an investment holding company with a small staff complement at head office level, communication with employees is kept informal and is conducted through a variety of media, including email updates, the in-house intranet, Remgro website , information sessions and notice boards.
+As Remgro is an investment holding company with a small staff complement at head office level, communication with employees is kept informal and is conducted through a variety of channels, including email updates, the in-house intranet, Remgro website, information sessions and notice boards.
 Care is taken that all communication with shareholders is also communicated to employees.